People face many barriers when starting over from incarceration.

 Prior to joining Remerg, Jeff spent the majority of his career working for large nonprofit organizations and serving in a consultant role for emerging NGOs through his own grant writing company.
 Jeff also has first-hand experience with addiction and navigating the criminal justice system as a result.
 He has seen the barriers formerly incarcerated populations face and understands the need for sweeping change in how we help those individuals return to the community.
 He is subsequently thrilled to be a part of the Remerg team and able to use his experience to further the organization’s impactful mission.
 Jeff studied Business Communications and Political Science at the University of Northern Colorado.
 He enjoys golfing, hiking with his dog, and spending time with friends and family.

-As Remerg’s Peer Navigator, Rachel is responsible for client intake at the Assessment, Intake, and Diversion (AID) Center as well as helping case manage Remerg participants.
+Rachel is the program manager for our HOUSE program, which Remerg is piloting in 2023 with the Colorado Department of Corrections.
 Rachel brings a wealth of experience in recovery, both as a peer coach, sober living house manager, and as someone who has overcome addiction herself.
-She is excited to use this experience to help clients utilize re-entry resources, especially treatment/recovery options, and ultimately guide them towards a better, healthier life.
+She is excited to use this experience to help clients utilize re-entry resources, especially treatment/recovery options, and ultimately guide them toward a better, healthier life.
 Outside of work, Rachel enjoys hanging out with friends, exploring new things, and staying involved with The Other Side Academy.

 Liz has led efforts for a variety of workforce programs under the Denver Economic Development and Opportunity Workforce Services for more than thirteen years.
 She most recently administered the successful completion of the Technology Employment in Colorado-Partnership, a $6.18 million US Department of Labor HIB Ready to Work grant.
 Prior to her work with Denver, Liz was a business owner of several small local businesses and spent seventeen years with the Xerox Corporation.
 Liz has been a member/volunteer for Mountain Plains Minority Supplier Development Council since 1999 and volunteer facilitator for local high school and intern programs over the past decade.
 Liz has a passion for connecting businesses and individuals to the resources and services they need to be economically successful--a perfect fit for the vision of Remerg!